 If there is evidence of swap device paging, proper AIX Virtual Memory Manager (VMM) tuning is required to improve database performance.
 VMM tuning limits the amount of memory pages allocated to the file system cache.
-This prevents the file system cache from stealing memory pages from applications (which causes swap device page-out) when the VMM is running low on free memory pages.
+This prevents the file

 The command to tune the AIX VMM subsystem is: